 The best way to keep your children from using tobacco is by giving them a ‘good model’.
 Two birds with one stone: a healthier life for yourself and for your child.

 Are you thinking about quitting or would you simply like more information?
-Go to the webpage 'Help with smoking cessation' for more information and contact persons.
+Go to the webpage 'Help with giving up smoking' for more information and contact persons.

 This has a few topics about growing up smoke free.
 The leaflet below will provide you with more detailed information.

 Only available in Dutch: